 I love to scroll through Pinterest to find new stitches I haven’t tried before.
 Typically I start with either the yarn or the pattern as my inspiration but in the case of this Quick Berry Stitch Crochet Blanket, it happened almost simultaneously.
-I found this gorgeous Bernat Blanket Yarn unexpectedly at Michael’s and knew I wanted to use the Berry Stitch I saw on a pin from Daisy Farm Crafts.
-I’ve discovered that with this variegated blanket yarn, you have to keep the stitches pretty uniform because any fancy switch-ups in stitches go unnoticed in all of that color changing.
-That’s what happened with my Camo Look Crochet Blanket, you can hardly tell where I change the stitches.
+I found this gorgeous Bernat Blanket Yarn unexpectedly at Michael’s and knew I wanted to use the Berry Stitch I saw on Pinterest.
+I’ve discovered that with this variegated blanket yarn, you have to keep the stitches pretty uniform because any fancy switch-ups in stitches seem to go unnoticed in all of that color changing.
 This yarn needed an exaggerated stitch contrasted with the simple single crochet to showcase the beautiful colors.

 Quick Berry Stitch Crochet Blanket